-Following the success of the first two international conferences in Barcelona and New York City, we look forward to this summer’s gathering of scholars, teaching and performing artists, and arts enthusiasts in Minneapolis, MN.
+Following the success of the first three international conferences in Barcelona, New York City, and Minneapolis, we look forward to this summer’s gathering of scholars, teaching and performing artists, and arts enthusiasts in Norman, OK.

-3rd Int’l Conference will be hosted by the University of Minnesota, Twin Cities.
+The 4th Int’l Conference will be hosted by the University of Oklahoma.

-Conference only: $150* includes breakfast and lunch on both days
+Conference Fee: $150 includes breakfast and lunch on both days

 Presentation of a paper is not required to register for the conference.